ARMmbed/mbed-os/features/filesystem/README.md

 Simon Hughes

-20170131
+20170228

-Version 0.03
+Version 1.00

 # Executive Summary

-These notes are intended to help the mbed client team adopt the mbedOS POSIX File API support.
+These notes are intended to help developers adopt the mbedOS POSIX File API support.
 The notes cover:

 - Brief notes on how to setup the mbedOS development environment, including links to other resources.
-- How to build the mbedOS test cases.
+- How to work with the sd-driver and mbedOS to build the test cases.
-- How to run the POSIX File API test case.
+- How to run the POSIX File API test cases.

 Note the following:

 - The mbedOS FAT32/SDCard support implements a POSIX File API for off-chip, persistent file storage.
-- The FAT32/SDCard support was present in mbedOS 2, but was moved to the "unsupported" area of the source tree in mbedOS 5.
-  This is because there are currently no FAT32/SDCard POSIX API test cases in the public repository, software quality is hence unknown, and the features are therefore unsupported.
-- The implementation of new test cases is an active development activity.
-So far, one test binary (basic.cpp) has been implemented and is available on the mbed-os branch called 'feature-storage'.
-The test case support is being enhanced as a matter of urgency.
-- The work described here is intended to make the POSIX File API available to the mbed client team before the Christmas holidays.
-  Further test cases will be implemented and when completed, the work will be merged into the public repository master branch.
-In the meantime, the work is available from feature-storage branch.
+- The mbedOS repository contains the FAT32 filesystem code and associated wrapper code to implement the POSIX API.
+- The SDCard driver is maintained in a separate repository (the sd-driver repo) and hence the 2 repositories have to be used together to deliver the FAT32 Filesystem/SDCard support.
+  This document explains how to do this.

 # Getting Started

 This section describes how to build and run the POSIX file API test case.
 The following steps are covered:

 - [Installing the Tools](#installing-the-tools).
 This section briefly describes how to setup the mbedos development environment.
-- [Git Clone the Public mbedOS Repo](#git-clone-the-mbedos-repo).
+- [Create the FAT/SDCard Application Project](#create-fat-sdcard-application-project).
 This section describes how to git clone the mbedOS repository containing the FAT32/SDCard and POSIX File API test case of interest.
 - [Build the mbedOS Test Cases](#build-the-mbedos-test-cases).
 This section describes how to build the mbedOS test cases.
 - [Insert a microSD Card Into the K64F](#insert-sdcard-into-k64f).This section describes how to format (if required) a microSD card prior to running the tests.
 - [Run the POSIX File Test Case](#run-the-posix-file-test-cases).This section describes how to run the POSIX file test case basic.cpp.